Code-Institute-Submissions/Milestone-project-160/readme.md

 * Befunky to resize and edit photos.
 * Balsamiq used to create the wireframes during the design process.
 * W3Cschools
-* W3CValidator html gss and assessibility
+* W3C Validators HTML5 CSS3 (Jigsaw) and Wave Web assessibility evaluation tool.

 ## Future technology
 * Bootstrap and jQuery